rubycocos/blockchain/cryptopunks/script/README.md

 ```

 Resulting in five punk types.
-Let's sort by count with rarest first and pretty print the result:
+Let's sort by count with rarest first and pretty print the result
+and as a bonus let's calculate the percentage (%) in the total population:

 ``` ruby
 counter = counter.sort { |l,r| l[1]<=>r[1] }